 The Full Irish Breakfast consists of Irish Bacon (not the streaky American bacon), eggs, pork sausages, white and black pudding (a sausage made up of pork, oats, and spices with the black pudding including pork blood), potatoes in some form, fried tomato, sautéed mushrooms, baked beans (some find this to be optional, not me), and bread or toast.

 Each pub or restaurant will have their own twist on the classic.
 In most cases it’s absolutely delicious.
+Luckily, a lot of pubs will offer their Irish Breakfast throughout the day.
+This is great news for those who love to have breakfast at dinner.

 It’s probably quite clear that this traditional breakfast was designed to fuel one for a day of serious labor.
 If you are sitting at desk much of the day this is not a good daily staple but it is a fabulous weekend treat.